scottvr/phart/docs/GHM-LATEX.md

 That's the lilttle equation I'm using to accomplish getting around every piece of that GH/MD/MJ/Latex/Tex/HTML pipeline you're reading this through.
 What's funny, especially in light of the preposterous process I just described tfor getting that nonsense graph to display in color, centered, in teletype font on this page without using an embedded graphics file format, which _really _wanted to collapse any two-or-more consecutive spaces down to one.
-That, coupled with the bullet list, the tilde-space narrow-space compensation, and `.` as sentinal characters at the end of each run of spaces so that some other strange, finicky, not-well-publicized security and style-compliance policy doesn't suddenly appear 20 rows in to wreck it all to hell printing to the screen an explosion in a punctuation factory.
+That, coupled with the bullet list, the **tilde-space narrow-space compensation**, and `.` as sentinal characters at the end of each run of spaces so that some other strange, finicky, not-well-publicized security and style-compliance policy doesn't suddenly appear 20 rows in to wreck it all to hell printing to the screen an explosion in a punctuation factory.
 No, that's not what's funny.
 I mean, yeah.. it *is* funny, but it's not what i was leading up to when I said **"what's funny is...**__"

-What's funny is that that strange, complicated looking math syntax where I pasted the equation I'm using for compensating for strangely-varying glyph-widths to get that almost-"right" diagram to displaay here in test and in color, not centered, and all that stuff ...What's funny us that strangfe mish-mash of mathematical notation under the image is actully just this, in a markdown fenced block that for grins I thought I'd see wht happened if I typed the word `math` inside the triple-tickls.
-All I acually wrote in that area above with the dquiggly math letters was:
+What's funny is that that strange, complicated looking math syntax where I pasted the equation I'm using for compensating for strangely-varying
+**glyph-widths**__ to get that almost-"right" diagram to displaay here in test and in color, not centered, and all that stuff ...What's funny us that strange
+**mish-mash**__ of mathematical notation under the image is actully just this, in a markdown fenced block that for grins I thought I'd see wht happened if I typed the word `math` inside the **triple-ticks**__.
+All I acually wrote in that area above with the _squiggly math letters_ was:

 ```
 _TILDE_SPACE_RATIO = 32.0 / 15.0